onnela-lab/forest/pine/powrep/README.md

 ___
 #### Availability of Encrypted Data

-Encrypted iPhone data
+Encrypted iPhone files may be available or unavailable according to whether the device is unlocked or locked.
 The `Unlocked` and `Locked` power state events correspond to transitions between these two states; see Apple's UIKit documentation for details.

 | **Beiwe Event** | **UIKit Notification**|